Cloud-Computing-Spring-2025/handson-8-spark-sql-and-dataframes-AdamLowder/README.md

 # handson-08-sparkSQL-dataframes-social-media-sentiment-analysis

+In this assignment we are using Spark SQL queries to sort through social media datasets to find trends on users.
+Task 1 - For task one we can see the hashtag trends by findingg their frequencies.
+For this we split the hashtags column into individual hashtags and count the frequency of each hashtag before we sort by descending.
+Task 2 - For task 2 we want to finnd the engagement for each age bracket.
+We do this by grouping each user by age before calculating average likes and retweets by age group.
+Task 3 - For task 3 we want to get the average likes and retweets for each sentiment range.
+For this we first categorize each post by sentiment score before calculating the average likes and retweets for each group.
+Task 4 - For the fourth task we want to find the top 5 users with the highest reach, or impact.
+We first sort by verified users before calculating their total "reach" and returning the top 5 users.

 ## **Prerequisites**

 Before starting the assignment, ensure you have the following software installed and properly configured on your machine: